SAKryukov/isomorphic-midi-keyboard/article/article.md

 The problem can be described as the [lack of n-key rollover](https://en.wikipedia.org/wiki/Rollover_(key)).
 It means the inability of a keyboard to correctly handle several simultaneous keystrokes.
 At the moment of writing, I'm doing it on my laptop and play with my application.
 If I keep a row of four keys down, none of any neighboring sends keystrokes to the computer.
 This is a matter of the hardware, keyboard circuitry (lack if *isolation diodes*) and controller, the effect of the reduction of the keyboard cost and design complexity.

 Without finding out and buying a better keyboard, there is [nothing we can do](#special.no-you-cannot) about it.
-We can play [like Luibochka, only arpeggio](#special.luibochka-arpeggio).
-Another way of tacking chords would be using the feature of chord generation and especially [chord presets](#heading.chord-presets).
+We can play [like Lyubochka, only arpeggio](special-Lyubochka-arpeggio).
+Another way of tacking chords would be using the feature of chord generation and especially [chord presets](#heading-chord-presets).

 Another problem is related to the notion of [translational symmetry](https://en.wikipedia.org/wiki/Translational_symmetry).
 Strictly speaking, when it comes to the standard computer keyboards, they are not so symmetric --- its layout is considerably distorted.
 Its "Q" row is shifted relative to the "A" not as symmetrically as "A" relative to "Z".
 For real playing, it would be a serious critical hassle, but, after all, we only study...